An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

 \begin{description}

-\item[MIS-graph] A naive graph-based dynamic \textsc{MIS} algorithm, explicitly maintaining the square intersection graph and a MIS~\cite[Sec.~3]{DBLP:conf/stoc/AssadiOSS18}.
-In order to evaluate and compare the performance of our algorithm \misr\ (Section~\ref{mis-log}) for the \textsc{MIS} problem, we have implemented this alternative dynamic algorithm.
-This algorithm, instead of maintaining the current instance in a dynamic geometric data structure, maintains the rectangle intersection graph explicitly as a baseline approach.
+\item[\misg for unit squares] A naive graph-based dynamic \indset algorithm for unit squares, explicitly maintaining the square intersection graph and a MIS~\cite[Sec.~3]{DBLP:conf/stoc/AssadiOSS18}.
+In order to evaluate and compare the performance of our algorithm \misr\ (Section~\ref{mis-log}) for the \indset problem, we have implemented this alternative dynamic algorithm as the baseline approach.
+This algorithm maintains the current instance in a dynamic geometric data structure and maintains the square intersection graph explicitly.
 We use standard adjacency lists to represent the intersection graph, implemented as unordered sets in C++.

-Now, to obtain a \textsc{MIS} at the first step, we add an arbitrary (unmarked) vertex $v$ to the solution and mark $N(v)$ in the corresponding intersection graph.
+In the initialization step, we store the center points of all unit squares in the dynamic point range query structure\footnote{2D Range and Neighbor Search in CGAL \url{https://doc.cgal.org/latest/Point_set_2/index.html}} implemented in CGAL (version 5.2.1).
+By performing neighbor searches in this range search structure, we build the initial geometric intersection graph.
+Precisely, for each square $s_x$, we query the orthogonal range tree with the range $s^2_x$, where $s^2_x$ is the square of side length $2$ concentric with $s_x$.
+This range contains the center points of all squares that intersect $s_x$.
+Now, to obtain a \indset at the first step, we add the first (unmarked) vertex $v$ to the solution and mark $N(v)$ in the corresponding intersection graph.
 This process is repeated iteratively until there is no unmarked vertex left in the intersection graph.
-Clearly, by following this greedy method, we obtain a \textsc{MIS}.
-Moreover, for each vertex $v$, we maintain an augmenting \emph{counter} that stores the number of vertices from its neighborhood $N(v)$ that are contained in the current \textsc{MIS}.
+Clearly, by following this greedy method, we obtain a \indset.

+Moreover, for each vertex $v$, we maintain an augmenting \emph{counter} that stores the number of vertices from its neighborhood $N(v)$ that are contained in the current \indset.
+Note that in our implementation, the approach greedily checks the vertices in their ordering as given in the input file.